openshift/enhancements/enhancements/ingress/global-admission-hsts.md

 3. It is admitted, but when a HSTS Policy with `includeSubDomains` is present, and the route has a wildcard-policy of `Subdomain`, the HAProxy template adds HSTS headers to any associated wildcard subdomains.
 E.g. for host `bar.foo.com`, any routes ending in `foo.com` will receive the same HSTS header as `bar.foo.com`.
-4. It is admitted, but we change the host admitter logic to allow routes that belong to a wilcard subdomain to be admitted, instead of rejected because they are a part of a wildcard.
+4. It is admitted, but we change the host admitter logic to allow routes that belong to a wildcard subdomain to be admitted, instead of marked `HostAlreadyClaimed` because they are a part of a wildcard.
 This logic seems to belong in the [host admitter code](https://github.com/openshift/router/blob/master/pkg/router/controller/host_admitter.go#L172).

 Outcome 1 is not acceptable because it would introduce breaking changes in an upgrade.
 Option 2 is a possibility, and proper documentation could also be supplied to describe the effect, as well as how to create the intended effect if the outcome is not as intended.
 Option 3 is a possibility but adds extra cycles to an already overburdened HAProxy template processor.
-Option 4 was discussed in team meetings but it was decided that changing the host admitter should not be a part of this feature unless HSTS would not work otherwise.
+Option 4 was discussed in team meetings, but it was decided that changing the host admitter should not be a part of this feature unless HSTS would not work otherwise.

 Documentation to explain the effects (especially for Option 2):